uk-gov-mirror/dvsa.cvs-svc-activities/README.md

 Environment variable injection is possible with the syntax:
 `${BRANCH}`, or you can specify a default value: `${BRANCH:local}`

-The real lambda function of this repository can be found under `src/handler.ts`, and is a middleware function that calls lambda functions created by you according to the mapping declared in the configuration.
+The real lambda function of this repository can be found under `src/handler.ts`, and is a middleware function that calls lambda functions created by you according to the mapping declared in the configuration as a proxy integration pattern.
 Here is an example:

 ```yml